isomerpages/ogp-admiraltypri/_general-information/School Safety.md

 1. Remain seated at all times.
 Standing is strictly prohibited.
-2.Normal conversation is permitted; however, loud noises may distract the driver.
+2.Normal conversation is permitted; however, loud noises may distract the driver.<br>
 3.Do not throw objects inside or outside of the bus.
-4.Pupils should face forward for the duration of the trip, and shall keep their feet on the floor in front of them and out of the way of the bus aisle.
+4.Pupils should face forward for the duration of the trip, and shall keep their feet on the floor in front of them and out of the way of the bus aisle.<br>
 5.Where provided, pupils are to wear seat belts at all times.